akka/akka-projection/akka-edge-docs/src/main/paradox/use-cases.md

 # Example Use Cases

+## Energy management

+Energy management systems, including those that manage energy at a residential property, have a particular trait where they should strive to function without being connected to the internet.
+All local processing decisions should occur while treating the internet opportunistically.
+When the internet is there, it can be used to update data for improved decision making.
+When it is not though, the energy system must be able to continue to function using the data it has.

+Take residential Electric Vehicle charging as an example.
+It is important that a car is able to receive a charge even when the internet is not present.
+When the internet is present then energy market forecast data can be downloaded for the next 24 hours, and a charging schedule is set up in consideration of grid demands.
+Failing connectivity, off-peak scheduling and historical trends on usage can be relied on.

+In the case where access to the edge-based system is not possible due to an internet outage, Bluetooth or WiFi can be used to connect locally and access the user interface of the system.

 ## Vehicle communications

 There are many use cases for having vehicles communicate with each other, or with local devices such